jmd-dk/concept/_sources/parameters/physics.rst.txt

                       For more information on these
                       mesh-based methods, see the ``potential_options``
                       :ref:`parameter <potential_options>`.
 For a more casual
-                      walk-trough of how to specify forces and methods within CO\ *N*\ CEPT, see the
+                      walk-through of how to specify forces and methods within CO\ *N*\ CEPT, see the
                       :doc:`tutorial </tutorial/gravity>`.